10 Prettiest & Most Charming Streets in Paris

 Insider Tip As a Local: If you’re exploring the area, you should be sure to check out Shakespeare & Company nearby – which is a local bookstore with cozy reading corners and an extensive selection of books to choose from, with its next-door café also worth eating at.
 Also, I love to pop by Square René Viviani – which is a local park with wonderful views of Notre-Dame.

-8. Rue de Bucci
+8. Rue de Buci

-Particularly gorgeous during Christmas time when the street is covered in golden lights, Rue de Bucci is another street in Paris with that somehow perfectly soft, yet electric energy that illustrates the quintessential charm of streets in Paris.
+Particularly gorgeous during Christmas time when the street is covered in golden lights, Rue de Buci is another street in Paris with that somehow perfectly soft, yet electric energy that illustrates the quintessential charm of streets in Paris.

 Rue de Bucci in Paris, France; September 2025

-Although many of the cafés along Rue de Bucci are overpriced, it’s so much fun to wander around and people watch the people taking their time at cafés or to even watch locals go about their day to day lives.
+Although many of the cafés along Rue de Buci are overpriced, it’s so much fun to wander around and people watch the people taking their time at cafés or to even watch locals go about their day to day lives.

-Insider Tip As a Local: Instead of eating at one of the places on Rue de Bucci, I recommend walking back to the nearby Rue de Seine I mentioned earlier – as it’s much more catered to locals and can help you to avoid tourist-trap-like prices.
+Insider Tip As a Local: Instead of eating at one of the places on Rue de Buci, I recommend walking back to the nearby Rue de Seine I mentioned earlier – as it’s much more catered to locals and can help you to avoid tourist-trap-like prices.

 9. Rue Montorgueil